-The Nikon COOLPIX range of cameras has some excellent models including the superb Nikon COOLPIX P950.
-This bridge camera sits in the mid-range price bracket and offers one of the best zoom lenses available in this category.
-The lens has an 83x super-telephoto zoom which provides a ridiculous focal length of 24-2000mm!
-However, at the extreme focal distances, images will lose some of their sharpness.
+The Nikon COOLPIX range of cameras includes some excellent models, such as the superb Nikon COOLPIX P950.
+This bridge camera sits in the midrange price bracket and offers one of the best zoom lenses available.

 4. Canon PowerShot SX70 HS